tinacms/tina.io/content/docs/self-hosted/overview.md

 ## What is the Tina Data Layer

-he Tina Data Layer provides a GraphQL API that serves Markdown and JSON files backed by a database.
+The Tina Data Layer provides a GraphQL API that serves Markdown and JSON files backed by a database.
 You can think of the database as more of an ephemeral cache, since the single source of truth for your content is really your Markdown/JSON files.

 ![TinaCMS GraphQL Data Layer](https://res.cloudinary.com/forestry-demo/image/upload/v1675375259/tinacms-data-layer_geyrv8.png 'TinaCMS Data Layer')